May 19, 2023

 Hi Folks,

-While trying to import the UAT database into dev box or any other tier -1 box (You might have try this MS document),
+While trying to import the UAT database into the dev box or any other tier-1 box (You might have tried this MS document),

 *** Changes to connection setting default values were incorporated in a recent release.
 More information is available at https://aka.ms/dacfx-connection